abstark/EventPlaza/README.md

 # EventPlaza
-Project for the Database Course done in IVth sem
+Project for the Database Course done in 4th semester.